accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-1. Identify on the screen pre-recorded synchronised time-based media and live synchronised time-based media that require captions.
+1. Identify on the screen pre-recorded and live synchronised time-based media that require captions.
 1. Check that the captions are
 	- relevant (all important audio information is present, including dialogue);
 	- in the language of the video;